Akusala Citta and Akusala Vipāka Citta

 • The point is that after becoming a Sōtapanna, such vipāka thoughts do not come to the mind at the last thought processes; only the good kamma vipāka come to the forefront of the mind close to the dying moment because he/she no longer has the “gati” suitable for a birth in the apāyā.

 9. It is hard to give up one’s bad habits (“gati“), mainly because one does not fully comprehend the true nature of the world, i.e., anicca, dukkha, anatta, and thus has wrong views about this world with 31 realms.
-One needs to comprehend that one’s actions have consequences not only in this life but (mainly) in future lives.
-Also, whatever one gains from such harmful actions are temporary AND would not leave one with a peaceful mind.
+One needs to comprehend that one’s actions have consequences not only in this life but also in future lives.
+Also, whatever one gains from such harmful actions is temporary AND does not leave one with a peaceful mind.